Thomas

 district 2 - U.S. Rep. eli crane (r)

-Congressman Eli Crane is a freshman member of Congress who represents northeastern Arizona in the House.
-Congressman Crane represents northeastern Arizona, is a former Navy Seal who was deployed five times into combat assignments, is married, and is the father of two.
+Congressman Eli Crane is a second-term member of Congress who represents northeastern Arizona in the House.
+Congressman Crane represents northeastern Arizona, is a former Navy Seal deployed five times into combat assignments, is married, and is the father of two.
 He is a member of the Homeland Security Committee, the Small Business Committee, and the Veterans’ Affairs Committee.

 Thomas Take: Safe Bet Republican